Wangechi Mutu: The Seated series (2019)

-In 2019, Mutu created bronze statues (titled The Seated I, The Seated II, The Seated IV) for the exterior niches of the Metropolitan Museum of Art.
+In 2019, Mutu created bronze statues (titled individually as The Seated I, The Seated II, The Seated III, The Seated IV, collectively, The NewOnes, will free Us) for the exterior niches of the Metropolitan Museum of Art.
 The statues seated women were displayed from September 9, 2019 through January 12, 2020.

 MamaRay (2020)

 In 2020 Mutu completed her large bronze sculpture, MamaRay, commissioned by the Nasher Museum of Art at Duke University.
+The sculpture is fifteen feet long and twelve feet wide and "is part human, part manta ray and part supernatural creature."